Report: Honda to shut UK plant, imperiling 3,500 jobs

-LONDON (AP) — Britain’s Sky News says Honda is to close a car factory in western England with the potential loss of 3,500 jobs.
+LONDON (AP) — Honda will close a car factory in western England with the potential loss of 3,500 jobs, British media and a local lawmaker said Monday, in another blow to a British economy made jittery by Brexit.

-The broadcaster says the Japanese carmaker will announce Tuesday that the Swindon plant, where Honda makes its Civic model, will close in 2022.
+Sky News said the Japanese carmaker is to announce Tuesday that the Swindon plant will close in 2022.
+Honda makes its popular Civic model at the factory, 70 miles (115 kms) west of London.

 Honda said Monday it could not comment “at this stage.”
 The Unite trade union, which represents workers at the plant, said it was looking into the report.